harleyszhang/llm_profiler/README.md

         use_kv_cache (bool, optional): Whether or not the model should use the past last key/values attentions (if applicable to the model) to speed up decoding.
 Defaults to True.
         layernorm_dtype_bytes (int, optional): number of bytes in the data type for the layernorm activations..
-Defaults to BYTES_FP16. kv_cache_dtype_bytes (int, optional): number of bytes in the data type for the kv_cache.
+Defaults to BYTES_FP16. kv_cache_bytes (int, optional): number of bytes in the data type for the kv_cache.
 Defaults to None. flops_efficiency (float, optional): flops efficiency, ranging from 0 to 1.
 Defaults to None. hbm_memory_efficiency (float, optional): GPU HBM memory efficiency, ranging from 0 to 1.
 Defaults to HBM_MEMORY_EFFICIENCY. intra_node_memory_efficiency (_type_, optional): intra-node memory efficiency, ranging from 0 to 1..
 Defaults to INTRA_NODE_MEMORY_EFFICIENCY.